dejvoss/cs_msp1_rehab_clinic_refactored/README.md

 Performance test done in [PageSpeedInsights](https://developers.google.com/speed/pagespeed/insights/) with result of 97 for mobile and 99 for desktop.

+1. Mobile version:

 User1: Links in footer are different than in navigation bar, Contact link in footer doesn't work.
+User2: White background below logo looks odd.
+Maybe is good to remove it and change font for bigger instead. - Done and looks really better.
+The address information on white background in contact/map section is to big, could be better without it. - Done and it is better.
+User3: The drop down menu, it’s nice, works lovely.... but the colour scheme is very similar to some of the background images.
+When you click on the options, moving on the main page, it makes reading the menu options hard and so.
+User4: Images in gallery are so small.

 ## Deployment